-- 1. Perform a normal fresh water flush (Refer to Normal Operation and Fresh Water Flush).
+- 1. Perform a fresh water flush.
 Turn off the feed pump and close the grey fresh water flush valve.
 Leave the yellow service valve OFF. - 2.
 Disconnect the brine discharge hose from the Clark Pump, and replace with the brine service hose from your service kit.
-Lead the service hose to a 5 gallon bucket. - 3.
-Do another fresh water flush (open flush valve & turn on feed pump.)
-Turn off the feed pump and close the grey fresh water flush valve when the bucket has filled with 2 gallons of fresh water. - 4.
-Mix one 8 oz. container of SC-1 storage compound with the water in the bucket.
-It will not dissolve completely, which is normal, and any undissolved particles will be caught by the prefilter. - 5.
-Connect the service hose to the service port above the yellow valve on the feed pump module and lead the hose into the solution in the bucket.
-Turn the yellow service valve to SERVICE. - 6.
-Make sure the pressure relief valve on the Clark pump is Open (unpressurized), 1/2 turn counterclockwise OR THE MEMBRANE WILL BE DAMAGED. - 7.
-Turn on the feed pump.
-The system will draw solution from the bucket and return it via the brine discharge hose.
-Circulate the storage solution through the system for 15 minutes.
-Turn off the feed pump when finished.
+Lead the brine service hose into a bucket. - 3.
+Do another fresh water flush and run the feed pump until you have one gallon (4 liters) of fresh water in the bucket.
+Turn off the feed pump and close the grey fresh water flush valve. - 4.
+Mix one container of SC-1 storage compound with the water in the bucket.
+It will not dissolve completely, which is normal, and any particles will be caught by the filter. - 5.
+Connect the intake service hose to the service port on feed pump module A and lead the hose into the solution in the bucket.
+Turn the yellow service valve to SERVICE.
+The system will now draw the solution from the bucket and return it via the brine discharge service hose. - 6.
+Turn on a feed pump and circulate the storage chemical through the system for approximately 10 minutes, alternating feed pumps.
+Turn off the feed pumps.